-- Self-care is learning what you need for your happiness and prioritising those needs as much as humanly possible.
+- Self-care is learning what you need for your happiness and prioritizing those needs as much as humanly possible.

 - Self-care is not overcommitting—it is saying no, lowering your expectations and standards, delegating, slowing down the pace so you can have more space in your life and less running.

-When you feel guilty or don’t have permission in some way to prioritise yourself, remember this: you are not doing it just for you.
+When you feel guilty or don’t have permission in some way to prioritize yourself, remember this: you are not doing it just for yourself.
 You are doing it for your family too.
 You deserve to be happy, and your full cup will flow over to your family.
 They will benefit just as much as you from you feeling great.

 Written by Belinda Haan.
 Belinda helps working mums who feel overwhelmed and exhausted balancing work, family and life.
 She helps them identify quick strategies that make a big difference.
 For more information contact Belinda via Facebook.